Column View

 Column Views are a powerful mechanism for presenting a business process in convenient visual form.
 You should expect to consider having a Column View definition for each individual business process, perhaps designed with different columns for different Groups of users depending on their role.
 Careful design of the filters for each column, together with definition of appropriate Steps, should enable you to build a process view with steps that neatly move a record across the columns as it progresses through the business process.

 The Column View itself is a View record, with ViewType of Column.
-The View record requires a unique Name, the RecordTypeName of the record type for which it is to be displayed, an optional Description and IconName (which determines the icon shown to select the view and as its header), an optional ShowCalc being a calculation which determines if the view is to be offered to the current user, and then the all-important Script which contains the actual configuration of the Column View.
+The View record requires a unique Name, the RecordTypeName of the record type for which it is to be displayed, an optional Description and IconName (which determines the icon shown to select the view and as its header), an optional ShowCalc being a calculation which determines if the view is to be offered to the current user.

 Example Blueprint